-You don't have the required entitlements enabled for your app in Apple Developer portal.
+You don’t have the required entitlements enabled for your app in the Apple Developer portal.
 In such cases, you will often see an error message similar to this one:

 Code Signing Error: “Runner” requires a provisioning profile with the Push Notifications feature.
 Select a provisioning profile in the Signing & Capabilities editor.

 Check your app’s entitlements by going to Apple Developer portal > Certificates, identifier & profiles > Identifiers > App ID.